SimpleAnecdote/jekyll-test/_pages/faq/faq.md

 Doesn't matter what phone they have, whether they have the app, or what shoes they are wearing - your Haystack card will just magically work.

 Ps. the recipients would not be required to sign up to anything, or download an app.
-Just your contacts - front and center!
+Just your contact details - front and center!

-## How Can I share my card?
+## How can I share my card?

 [Download the app](#app-download-open), create your card in seconds, and share it via email, SMS, Whatsapp and even Slack, Trello, Airdrop etc. - Cool ha?